needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 ## Session

-ARKit implements `XRSessionSubsystem.GetAvailabilityAsync`, which consists of the device checking that it's running on iOS 11.0 or above.
-For more information, see the [ARSubsystems session documentation](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/session-subsystem.html).
+ARKit implements [XRSessionSubsystem.GetAvailabilityAsync](xref:UnityEngine.XR.ARSubsystems.XRSessionSubsystem.GetAvailabilityAsync), which consists of the device checking that it's running on iOS 11.0 or above.
+For more information, see the [ARSubsystems session documentation](xref:arsubsystems-session-subsystem).

 ## Depth subsystem